NIKHITH-SANNIDHI/Ticket-Viewer/README.md

 You will see a welcome message.
 Type 'menu' to continue and you will find various options to view your Zendesk tickets.
 A screenshot of the options are given below:

 ![image](https://user-images.githubusercontent.com/15651310/143792127-92a9ba63-56aa-4843-b041-e3705ff46dd3.png)

+## Testing
+The `test_ticket_viewer.py` covers various unit tests to check the functionality of `ticket_viewer`.
+To run the tester code, open a command prompt in the directory you cloned this repository and run the following command:
+`python3 test_ticket_viewer.py`

 ## Application Features
 This CLI application meets the requirements of the following features: